Lady Deathstrike: Wolverine, X-Men, and Alpha Flight

-Distraught, Yuriko belatedly embraced her father's ideals and sought to track down whoever dishonored him and restore Japan's honor.
-She adopted a costumed identity, as a samurai warrior.
+Distraught, Yuriko belatedly embraced her father's ideals and sought to track down whoever dishonored him, thereby restoring Japan's honor.
+She adopted a costumed identity as a samurai warrior.
 She attempted to find Bullseye with an adamantium tracking device, intending to get revenge on him for betraying her father and retrieve the adamantium in his bones for study.
-Instead, the device led to Wolverine, whose skeleton had also been bonded with adamantium.
+Instead, the device led to Wolverine whose skeleton had also been bonded with adamantium.
 Deathstrike sought to kill him to right the wrong of the theft of her father's theories and to restore her family's honor; however, she and her followers were defeated by Wolverine and Vindicator of Alpha Flight.
-She went to the Mojoverse and sought Spiral's "body shoppe" where she received extensive cybernetic enhancements including adamantium bones and talons.
+She went to the Mojoverse and sought Spiral's "body shoppe" where she received extensive cybernetic enhancements including adamantium bones and claws.
 As a cyborg, she became a professional criminal, and joined forces with former Hellfire Club mercenaries-turned-cyborgs Cole, Macon, and Reese.
-The four cyborgs stalked Wolverine and Katie Power in New York.

-Lady Deathstrike – along with Cole, Macon, and Reese – joined the team of criminal cyborgs called the Reavers, led by Donald Pierce.
-Together, the Reavers captured and crucified Wolverine.
-Lady Deathstrike was accidentally teleported along with Wolverine and Puck to 1937 in Spain.
-There, she joined forces with a Luftwaffe unit, and battled Wolverine.
-Her right arm was destroyed by a tank, and when she returned to the present she was given a new right arm.
-The Reavers gang was broken up by Trevor Fitzroy's Sentinels and most of them were destroyed, though Deathstrike herself survived.
-She later battled Wolverine and Sabretooth in Times Square.

-At times she has resigned her quest to kill Logan and has worked cooperatively with the X-Men toward a common goal, such as the defeat of Stryfe.
-In an encounter with Logan shortly after Magneto removed the adamantium from his skeleton, Lady Deathstrike again encountered Puck and Vindicator.
-The fight with Wolverine destroyed much of Vindicator's house and ended when Wolverine revealed his bone claws.
-As Logan no longer possessed the adamantium stolen from her father, she concluded there was no honor to be gained by killing him.
-She leaves the premises peacefully.
-However, she still remains a mercenary and an assassin.

-When Captain America appears in Japan after a year spent in another dimension, he manages to find Lady Deathstrike working with terrorists.
-Their goals were to drive American influence out of Japan, by any means possible, including mass murder.
-Captain America defeats her before any innocent lives are lost.

-Lady Deathstrike resurfaced as an ally of William Stryker.
-She displays a new ability to access the Internet via her cybernetics but this led to her being co-opted and controlled by Mount Haven's computer systems.

-Lady Deathstrike was responsible for mutilating and nearly killing Sunfire, whose legs she severed in battle.
+The four went on to join the Reavers, a team of cyborgs led by Donald Pierce.

+Lady Deathstrike encountered Wolverine shortly after Magneto removed the adamantium from his skeleton.
+When Logan unsheathed his natural bone claws to fight her, Deathstrike concluded that there was no honor to be gained from fighting him and so ended their vendetta.